aanandaggarwal/movie-recommender/README.md

 ## Key Dependencies

-This project uses several Python packages that are critical for building and evaluating the recommender system:
+This project uses several Python packages:

 - **Pandas**: Used for data manipulation and analysis, including loading and processing the MovieLens dataset.
 - **NumPy**: Provides support for numerical operations, such as calculating metrics efficiently.